-Modern York was built on the chocolate industry, home to famous names like Rowntree and Terry, and this rich, chocolatey heritage has left its mark all around the city.
+Modern York was built on the chocolate industry, and home to famous names like Rowntree and Terry.
+This rich, chocolatey heritage has left its mark all around the city.
 Our Chocolate Trail showcases the landmarks and businesses who have a strong link to the confectionery industry, and the families which built it, covering hundreds of years of York’s history.
 There’s plenty to see outside, from the birth place of Joseph Rowntree to a stunning Terry’s shopfront, and the good news is that York's chocolatey establishments have started to reopen too.
 Check online to see what is open and when, so you don't miss out on getting your chocolate fix.

 The City Walls

-One of York’s defining features, the city walls make for a brilliant walk.
+One of York’s defining features, the city walls, make for a brilliant walk.
 At 3.4 kilometres long, these beautifully preserved structures are the longest medieval town walls in England.
-A walk around the entirety of the remaining walls takes about two hours, and there is a great deal to see along the way, including the four main bars, two lesser bars, the postern, other towers including the Roman Multangular Tower, and fascinating details like arrow slits, musket loops, sculptures and masons' marks.
+A walk around the entirety of the remaining walls takes about two hours, and there is a great deal to see along the way, including the four main bars, two lesser bars, the postern, the Roman Multangular Tower, and fascinating details like arrow slits, musket loops, sculptures and masons' marks.
 The city walls provide stunning cityscape views of York, as well as sight of the city’s wondrous and varied architecture.
 This includes both the current and former railway stations, York Art Gallery, King’s Manor, a glimpse of Holgate’s five sailed windmill, and a distant Terry’s factory.

 Treasure Hunt York